-Executive Summary page 8 1.
-The Rise of Dynamic Ecosystems page 9 - 12 Traditional Value Chains are being replaced by Dynamic Ecosystems page 11 - 12 2.
-David and Goliath are Ready to Work Together page 13 - 14 Why Start-ups & Large Corporations want to Work Together page 14 3.
-Roadblocks Ahead! page 15 - 18 Why is it so Hard to Realize Page 16 - 17 The Collaboration Landscape Page 18 4.
-The Collaboration Framework Page 19 - 20 Purchasing Involvement in Successful Start-Up Relationships Page 20 5.
-Some Tips and Tricks Page 21 - 26 5 Tips to Find Start-Ups You Could Work With Page 23 5 Tips to Manage Early Exchanges with Start-Ups Page 24 5 Tips to Build and Sustain Solid Partnerships with a Start-Up Page 25 5 Tips to Overcome the Scalability Challenge Page 26 Why Start-ups & Large Corporations want to Work Together 3.
-Roadblocks Ahead!
-Why is it so Hard to Realize The Collaboration Landscape 4.
-The Collaboration Framework Purchasing Involvement in Successful Start-Up Relationships 5.
-Some Tips and Tricks 5 Tips to Find Start-Ups You Could Work With 5 Tips to Manage Early Exchanges with Start-Ups 5 Tips to Build and Sustain Solid Partnerships with a Start-Up page 14 page 15 - 18 Page 16 - 17 Page 18 Page 19 - 20 Page 20 Page 21 - 26 Page 23 Page 24 Page 25
+Executive Summary page 6 1.
+The Rise of Dynamic Ecosystems page 7 - 10 Traditional Value Chains are being replaced by Dynamic Ecosystems page 9 - 10 2.
+David and Goliath are Ready to Work Together page 11 - 14 Why Start-ups & Large Corporations want to Work Together page 12 Interview: Start-ups, Procurement and the Pharma Industry page 13 - 14 3.
+Roadblock Ahead! page 15 - 18 Why is it so Hard to Realize Page 16 - 17 The Collaboration Landscape Page 18 4.
+The Collaboration Framework Page 19 - 22 Purchasing Involvement in Successful Start-Up Relationships Page 20 Interview: Open Innovation at Veolia page 21 - 22 5.
+Some Tips and Tricks Page 23 - 34 5 Tips to Find Start-Ups You Could Work With Page 26 5 Tips to Manage Early Exchanges with Start-Ups Page 27 5 Tips to Build and Sustain Solid Partnerships with a Start-Up Page 28 5 Tips to Overcome the Scalability Challenge Page 29 Interview: Partnering with Start-ups at Faurecia Seating page 30 - 32 Interview: Partnering with Start-ups at Vodafone page 33 - 34

-FXFCUTIVE SUMMARY
+EXECUTIVE SUMMARY